SilasMarvin/wasmind/actors/assistant/README.md

 # Assistant Actor

+*Conversational AI agent for chat interactions and tool execution*

 The Assistant Actor is a conversational AI agent that manages chat interactions, tool execution, and dynamic system prompt generation within the Wasmind actor system.

 This is just one version of an Assistant that can be used within Wasmind with sane defaults and reasonable interoperability.
 In reality, anyone can create their own assistant with their own state management and messages.